Do you have a breed of dog that has fur growing constantly to the point where it gets too long and you feel only a professional pet clipper can help?

 Dog Clippers Buyer’s Guide

-Welcome to the JugDog dog dogs grooming clippers buyer’s guide.
+Welcome to the JugDog dog grooming clippers buyer’s guide; our guide to the best dog clippers on the market.
 This sits alongside our top recommendations to provide you with the only literature you’ll ever need when shopping for a new or replacement dog grooming kit for your dog.
-You’ll never need any resource again for your grooming kit needs.
+We aim to provide you with the best information and reviews to help you to find the best grooming kit and pet clippers for your pet.

-We’ve done the research and crunched the numbers in the world of the pet clipper so that you don’t have to.
-Quite frankly, it can be painful shopping for products these days with the sheer number available online with different features and price points.
-Which is the best professional dog clippers for MY dog?
+We’ve done the research and crunched the numbers in the world of dog grooming clippers so that you don’t have to.
+Quite frankly, it can be hard work shopping for products these days with the sheer number available online with different features and price points.
+Which are the best professional dog clippers for MY dog?
 Will this budget model cope with the coat that my dog has?
 Is it easy to use and will my dog hate the noise and vibrations it makes?

 These are some of the questions we know you have and we will endeavour to answer absolutely all of them backed up with facts from canine experts all around the world.